ny4rlk0/BIOS-ACER-NITRO-5-AN515-45/README.md

 <br>
 <br>Downloaded version is only for indirect installs.
 (Installing from running laptop, Installing with flash drive via BIOS Recovery Crisis Mode etc.)
 <br>
 <br>If you gonna use ch341a use the version in code section in upper.
 That is a extracted firmware exactly sized for flashing with CH341A.
+(BIOS VER: 1.10)
 <br>
 <br><b>How did i get CH341A version?</b>
 <br>